lukaskollmer/yo/docs/reference.md

 ident  = <letter>(<letter>|<digit>)*
 ```

-- A sequence of characters that satisfies the `ident` pattern above and is not a reserved keyword is assumed to be an identifier
+A sequence of characters that satisfies the `ident` pattern above and is not a reserved keyword is assumed to be an identifier.
-- All identifiers with two leading underscores are reserved and should be considered internal
+All identifiers with two leading underscores are reserved and should be considered internal.

 <h3 sectionId="yo.lex.operators">Operators and punctuation</h3>